betalgo/openai/Readme.md

 - Added Chatgpt Finetununig support thanks to @aghimir3
 - Default Azure Openai version increased thanks to @mac8005
 - Fixed Azure Openai Audio endpoint thanks to @mac8005
-### 7.1.5
-- Added error handling for PlatformNotSupportedException in PostAsStreamAsync when using HttpClient.Send, now falls back to SendRequestPreNet6 for compatibility on platforms like MAUI, Mac.
-Thanks to  @Almis90
-- We now have a function caller describe method that automatically generates function descriptions.
-This method is available in the utilities library.
-Thanks to @vbandi